Aetherinox/obsidian-dataview-snippets/README.md

 <br /><br />

 ## Version 2
-This version can be implemented directly into the very top of each note in order to outline all the separate headers that exist on that same page.
+This version requires the [Dataview Plugin](https://github.com/blacksmithgu/obsidian-dataview) to run.
-This requires the [Dataview Plugin](https://github.com/blacksmithgu/obsidian-dataview) to run.
+Code should be implemented directly at the top of each note in order to outline all the separate headers that exist on that same page.

 <br />